geekswagg/univention-corporate-server/doc/changelog/index.rst

 =======================

 * The PAM module ``pam_unix`` interprets ``(shadowLastChange + shadowMax)`` as a date where the password is still valid.
-I.e. with ``shadowMax=1` this PAM module considers a password valid during the day after the change.
-That causes inconsistent behavior when compared to :program:`Kerberos`, where ``krb5PasswordEnd`` defines definite point in time, where the password is considered invalid and |UDM| sets ``krb5PasswordEnd`` to beginning of the day of expiry. ``shadowMax`` is an LDAP attribute that is added to user accounts during password change and the value is determined by the |UDM| Password History Policy applied to the user. |UDM| now sets ``shadowMax`` to ``(pwhistoryPolicy.expiryInterval -1)`` to compensate for the behavior of ``pam_unix`` and make it more consistent with the behavior of :program:`Kerberos` (:uv:bug:`58048`).
+For example, with ``shadowMax=1` this PAM module considers a password valid during the day after the change.
+That causes inconsistent behavior when compared to :program:`Kerberos`, where ``krb5PasswordEnd`` defines a definite point in time, where the password is considered invalid and |UDM| sets ``krb5PasswordEnd`` to the beginning of the day of expiry. ``shadowMax`` is an LDAP attribute that is added to user accounts during password change and the value is determined by the |UDM| password history policy applied to the user. |UDM| now sets ``shadowMax`` to ``(pwhistoryPolicy.expiryInterval -1)`` to compensate for the behavior of ``pam_unix`` and make it more consistent with the behavior of :program:`Kerberos` (:uv:bug:`58048`).